ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Experiments

-\end{CJK*} \paragraph{Mixture-of-Denoising-Experts Strategies.} Based on the above lightweight settings, we further train the \verb|baseline| model with 500M samples, and then train 200M samples for each denoising expert.
+\textbf{Mixture-of-Denoising-Experts Strategies.} Based on the above lightweight settings, we further train the \verb|baseline| model with 500M samples, and then train 200M samples for each denoising expert.
 Figure~\ref{fig:moe_eval} shows that with the increasing number of denoising experts, the overall performance is gradually improved, proving that scaling the size of U-Net is also an effective solution to achieve better image quality.
-More showcases about this experiment are provided in Figure~\ref{fig:mode_case}.
+More showcases are provided in Figure~\ref{fig:ablation_case}.
 When the number of experts increases from 1 to 10, the model can not only better handle the coupling between different elements but also generate images with more natural textures.
 For instance, the numbers on clocks become clearer, the proportion of wolf and suit becomes more harmonious, and the model can generate more photorealistic pictures instead of cartoon drawings.
+We also tried to analyze the impact of the amount of denoising experts and training samples, and found that using more expert networks has better performance than using a network to train more samples (see also Appendix~\ref{appx:moe_ablation}).

-Figure~\ref{fig:attn_vis} further visualizes the cross-attention maps from image features to text representations in denoising experts during the 1,000-step denoising process, where these steps shown are denoised by different experts.
-As can be seen from the figure, the attention patterns of different denoising timesteps vary.
-Specifically, the attention maps of timesteps $t$ near 1,000 are almost evenly distributed over the whole image, which is because the input of these steps is close to Gaussian noise and the image layout is unclear, so all the image tokens have to attend to the text prompt to generate the image skeleton.
+Figure~\ref{fig:attn_vis} further visualizes the cross-attention maps from image features to text representations in denoising experts during 1,000-step denoising process, where these steps shown are denoised by different experts.
+As shown in the illustration, attentions of different denoising timesteps vary.
+Specifically, the attention maps of timesteps $t$ near 1,000 are almost evenly distributed over the whole image, which is because the input of these steps is close to Gaussian noise and the image layout is unclear, so all the image tokens have to attend to the text prompt to generate image skeleton.
 When the timesteps are close to 1, attention maps concentrate more on foreground objects.
-For these timesteps, the input to the denoising network is close to the final image and the layout is clear, and only a few parts of the image need to focus on the text to supplement the details of the object.
+For these timesteps, the input to denoising network is close to the final image and the layout is clear, and only a few parts of the image need to focus on the text to fill in the details of object.
 These observations again illustrate the difference among denoising timesteps and demonstrate the need to disentangle different timesteps with multiple experts.